Where Shadows Grow

 They walked into the bright lights and deafening applause.
 Andi tried not to think of tidal waves sweeping her off her feet.
 She looked for her parents in the front row and saw them beaming, adding to the intensity of the light.

-Lillian shook their hands.
+Lillian shook her hand.
 Andi forced herself to keep smiling, to not think about how sweaty her palms were, to not get tripped up and tongue-tied.
 Just keep it like they’d practiced.

 Once they sat down, Lillian jumped right in.
 “We’re thrilled that you could join us today.
 It’s been almost two months since Tara Snyder, the woman who allegedly abducted you, was arrested, and your terrifying ordeal ended.
 How are you doing now?”